intersystems/language-server/README.md

 # language-server

-Repository for the VS Code Language Server
+Repository for the InterSystems ObjectScript Language Server